Code of Good Research Conduct

 i.
 A strong commitment to research integrity from its senior management

 Research Integrity is given priority in the University’s strategic plan, Manchester 2020.
-Leadership in taking forward this priority is provided by the Associate Vice President for Compliance, Risk and Research Integrity.
+Leadership in taking forward this priority is provided by the Academic Director for Research Governance, Ethics and Integrity.

 ii.
 Clearly stated standards and expectations